ArmsNA/JAMPasswordWallet/README.md

 Certain interactions with the program, such as accessing logins, and failed/successful password attempts, generate xml entries in a wallet.log file.

 The program also features a time-based automatic prompt followed by logout.

+I would be interested in adding a password generator and cloud storage of logins and hashes in future iterations.